2026-09-SDS293/SDS293_lectures/README.md

 # Lec 01-1 - Tue 9/8

 - Complete the [intro survey](https://docs.google.com/forms/d/e/1FAIpQLSfXhSZsNHNlPshataatZIwl2ZacBl7o_sUbQ-kkH0hGFCkjQw/viewform)
-- Install Setup Python, VS Code, and Git
+- Install Python, VS Code, and Git

 ## 1. Install Visual Studio Code

+Install/update to the latest version of VS Code:

 1. Go to https://code.visualstudio.com/
 2. Download the installer for your operating system (Windows or Mac) and run it, accepting the default options.